vegaprotocol/documentation/docs/releases/overview.md

 Happy New Year from the Vega team.

 The first testnet deployment of 2023 brings with it the final planned data node stability improvements ahead of the market simulations.
-Using the data from the last incentive the team has made changes to the way the snapshot metadata is stored, this has significantly improved RAM usage during snapshot file creation.
-In addition to the memory usage optimisations a panic observed when fetching data segment history has been resolved.
+Using the data from the last incentive, the team has made changes to the way the snapshot metadata is stored, which has significantly improved RAM usage during snapshot file creation.
+In addition to the memory usage optimisations, a panic when fetching data segment history has been resolved.

 These fixes and stability improvements bring the data node software into a state of readiness for the Alpha Mainnet market simulations.